Oswald's: History and membership

 Prince William, Duke of Cambridge attended a dinner at the club in November 2021.
 In January 2022 Prime Minister Boris Johnson and his wife Carrie Johnson spent an evening at the club.
 In May 2023 Beyoncé shared that she had been to the club with her husband Jay-Z. Other Conservative Party politicians who are regular visitors include Michael Gove, Priti Patel, Liz Truss and Nadhim Zahawi.
 The actress Amber Heard went to Oswald's with friends in the evening following the second day of the Depp v News Group Newspapers Ltd trial at the High Court.
 Other members include George Osborne, and Lord Rothermere, and Birley's mother Lady Annabel Goldsmith.
 The club has a large overlap of members with Birley's other Mayfair club, 5 Hertford Street.

 The club held a reception for royal family members and guests on the eve of the Coronation of Charles III and Camilla in May 2023.
-British royal family members included the Princess Royal; Zara and Mike Tindall; the Duke and Duchess of Edinburgh; their children Lady Louise Mountbatten-Windsor and James, Earl of Wessex; the Duke of York; and Lady Margarita Armstrong-Jones.
+British royal family members included the Princess Royal; Zara and Mike Tindall; the Duke and Duchess of Edinburgh; their children Lady Louise Mountbatten-Windsor and James, Earl of Wessex; Andrew Mountbatten-Windsor; and Lady Margarita Armstrong-Jones.
 Foreign royal guests included King Carl XVI Gustaf of Sweden and his daughter, Crown Princess Victoria, Prince Albert II of Monaco and his wife, Princess Charlene, and Queen Anne-Marie of Greece along with her son, Crown Prince Pavlos, and daughter-in-law, Crown Princess Marie-Chantal.
 The club also hosted the star-studded 50th Birthday celebration of Victoria Beckham on 20 April 2024.